benjlouie/compiler_parser/README.md

 Instructions
 ------------
 Move cool.y into a new version of the PA3 folder from Stanford's VM, which can be downloaded here: http://d2bk0s8yylvsxl.cloudfront.net/stanford-compilers/vm/compilers-vm.zip.
-If you need help, you can get it here: http://pashabd.com/how-to-install-classroom-object-oriented-language-cool-programming-in-your-windows-computer/ or ask Group 4.
+If you need help getting it running or moving files into the VM, you can get help here: http://pashabd.com/how-to-install-classroom-object-oriented-language-cool-programming-in-your-windows-computer/ or ask Group 4.

 Due to line 17 in cool.y being commented out, this will compile, but does not get correct line numbers in the AST.